 DaleBoot 2020-21 Update: New shell and liner designs are in the works for 2021 and DaleBoot also intends to retire their unique snap-on alpine soles for a better traction screw-on style that will transmit skier inputs more directly to the ski, and they’ll still offer canted options.
-There are also plans for a patented tech-compatible canted sole which will put DaleBoot on the map as the only provider of such technology, and in concert with a new, releasable AT cuff will take their already lightweight custom designs further from the chairlift.

 The DaleBoot VFF Pro's top scores were for its initial fit and feel, its quickness and its ease of entry and exit—and that fairly sums up the best elements of this fully custom-built boot.
 Its fit is built to a customer's individual specs and a variety of DaleBoot/Intuition custom liners fine tune that personalized shape.
 The thin shell and all-polyether plastic construction was light and cool way before lightweight was cool.
 The three-piece design, in concert with a spiral-wrap liner is hands-down the absolute easiest to slide in and out of.